redis-rb/redis-client/README.md

 redis.call("HMSET", "hash", "foo" => "bar")
 ```

-On Ruby 2 `"foo" => "bar"` will be passed as a postional argument, but on Ruby 3 it will be interpreted as keyword
+On Ruby 2 `"foo" => "bar"` will be passed as a positional argument, but on Ruby 3 it will be interpreted as keyword
 arguments.
 To avoid such problem, make sure to enclose hash literals:

 ```ruby